 “I can never meet someone like him/her so why even try?”

 “I don’t think that this will work out.”

 “Is this going too fast?”

 Anxiety about our relationship can make us behave in strange ways, which are also psychological defenses.
 It can affect us in the following ways:

 Makes you Clingy

-We begin to act desperately towards our partner.
+We begin to act desperately toward our partner.
 We act jealous, dependent and are always around them.

 You Become Controlling

 As anxiety invigorates the sense of losing your partner, this further makes you feel threatened so you try to act more controlling because you want to make sure that you don’t lose them.
 However, this can be suffocating for your partner and they may eventually leave you because of your controlling behavior.

 You Cave in and Retreat